 Getting a good investment outcome is like visiting a restaurant with a good chef.
 How good the dish is, is lesser dependent on how expensive the ingredients are but on how good the chef is.
 It does not make sense to pay so much for ingredients that do not matter and so little for the chefs that actually matter.
 In the financial services space, unit trusts are like ingredients and financial advisers are the chefs.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Straits Times on 25 March 2018.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.